nickbabcock/bottle-ssl/README.md

 ## Requirements:

-- Python 2.5+.
+- Python 2.7.9, 3.4, or later.
 Minimum requirement to run Bottle and friends.
 - [Bottle][bottle]: This will be the web framework that will have everything based on it.
 - [CherryPy][cherrypy] (now cheroot): Bottle can't achieve SSL or heavy traffic, so this is where CherryPy comes in.
 Since CherryPy is based on